apache/druid/docs/content/operations/management-guis.md

 This console subsumes the functionality provided by the older consoles described below, which are still available if needed.

 ## Legacy Consoles

 These older consoles provide a subset of the functionality of the Druid Console.
 We recommend using the Druid Console if possible.
-These consoles may be removed in future releases.

 ### Coordinator Consoles